Core Concepts

 Polling

-It's recommended to update checkOutdatedBuildInterval to a quicker polling interval as 1 hour may be too slow for many applications.
+Update checkOutdatedBuildInterval to a quicker polling interval—1 hour is too slow for most applications.

 export default defineNuxtConfig({